burkeholland/deno-first-look/lessons/getting-to-know/arguments-and-flags.md

 ## Others

 There are other flags that can be passed in that deal with different aspects that are unique to Deno.
-These we will take a closer look at when we talk about concepts like dependencies and permissions.
+We will take a closer look at these flags when we talk about concepts like dependencies and permissions.
 For now, the important things to know about the Deno CLI are...

 1. Pass -h after any option to see a description, sample usage and sub-options
 1. Pass in all flags **before** the file name